What Happens When You Think You Have Marriage Figured Out at 17?

-Eric Terry Sr. asked himself that question after two failed marriages and a decade of relational pain.
-By age 21, he'd already been married and divorced twice—the first time as a 17-year-old stepfather to 3 children, trying to replicate the perfect marriage he'd witnessed in his parents' home.
+Eric Terry Sr. faced a tough question after two failed marriages and years of relational pain.
+By age 21, he had already been married and divorced twice.
+His first marriage began when he was just 17, stepping into the role of a stepfather to three children.
+He tried to replicate the perfect marriage he had seen in his parents' home.

-For years, Eric cycled through the pain of broken relationships, carrying guilt and shame while searching for answers.
-But through it all, God was preparing him for a ministry that would help thousands of men avoid the mistakes he made.
+For years, Eric endured the pain of broken relationships.
+He carried guilt and shame while searching for answers.
+Yet, through it all, God was preparing him for a ministry that would help thousands of men avoid the mistakes he made.

 In our latest episode of Real Men Connect, Eric shares his powerful journey from relational failure to becoming a successful marriage coach and author.

-His story isn't about achieving perfection—it's about learning from failure and letting God choose your path.
-And the lessons he learned can help any man struggling in his marriage or relationships.
+His story isn't about achieving perfection.
+It's about learning from failure and allowing God to choose your path.
+The lessons he learned can help any man struggling in his marriage or relationships.

 1. His Father's Perfect Marriage Couldn't Help Him Navigate Divorce

-After his second marriage crumbled, Eric did what many men do—he went to his father for advice.
-His dad had always had the answers.
-They'd been married 44 years with no arguments, no fighting, no drama.
+After his second marriage ended, Eric sought advice from his father.
+His dad had always been the go-to for answers.
+They had been married for 44 years without arguments or drama.
 The perfect example of marital success.

-But when Eric poured out his heart about the fighting, the arguments, the dysfunction, his father simply said: "You need to pray."
+However, when Eric shared his struggles, his father simply said, "You need to pray."

-Eric left angry and frustrated.
-Then the Holy Spirit arrested him with a truth that changed everything: "How can he train you in something he's never experienced?"
+Frustrated, Eric left.
+Then the Holy Spirit revealed a truth that changed everything: "How can he train you in something he's never experienced?"

-The Lesson for Men: Don't just seek advice from men who've achieved success—seek wisdom from men who've overcome the specific battles you're fighting.
-The person with the perfect track record may not understand your struggle.
-Find mentors who have scars similar to yours.
+The Lesson for Men: Seek wisdom from those who have overcome similar struggles.
+The person with a perfect track record may not understand your challenges.
+Find mentors with scars like yours.

 2. The Turning Point: Letting God Choose Instead of Your Flesh